MahApps/mahapps.com/input/docs/styles/combobox.md

 ### Long lists

 `MahApps.Styles.ComboBox.Virtualized` is the base style plus `VirtualizingStackPanel.IsVirtualizing`, `IsVirtualizingWhenGrouping` and recycling mode.
-Reach for it once the list is long enough that opening it stutters:
+The drop down virtualises without it as well, so what the key really buys is the recycling: the containers of the rows scrolled past are handed on instead of left behind, which is what stops a long list from stuttering the further it is scrolled:

 ```xml
 <ComboBox Style="{StaticResource MahApps.Styles.ComboBox.Virtualized}"